Beppe Costa: Publishing activity

 founded by Alejandro Jodorowsky with Fernando Arrabal and Roland Topor.

 In 1980 he translated and published the first work of the writer Manuel Vázquez Montalbán, Manifesto subnormal.
-It will be also editor of Gisèle Halimi, Luce d'Eramo, Alberto Moravia, Dario Bellezza, :it:Goliarda Sapienza, Arnoldo Foà, :it:Angelo Maria Ripellino.
+It will be also editor of Gisèle Halimi, Luce d'Eramo, Alberto Moravia, Dario Bellezza, Goliarda Sapienza, Arnoldo Foà, Angelo Maria Ripellino.

 Since 1982, with the poet Dario Bellezza gives life to the series Inediti rari e diversi in order to report the authors excluded from the Italian literary society, like Anna Maria Ortese.

-From 1992 :it:Pellicanolibri becomes a great library on the edge of Rome.
+From 1992 Pellicanolibri becomes a great library on the edge of Rome.
 Here will reach authors from all parts of Italy and not only.